 - Grill another 3-4 minutes and check the temperature.
 Get to 160° to 165°, then add cheese for about 30-60 seconds if using cheese.
 Times are given as estimates.
 You are cooking to the final internal temperature and NEVER by time alone.

-- I don't feel a great need to rest the meat before serving.
+- I don't feel a need to rest the meat before serving.
 By the time you place it on the bun and do things to it, it has been enough time.

 Recipe Notes